 - Be prepared to manage several requests for information from customers in the EEA

-- And, if you haven't already, assess if you're required to appoint a EU Data Representative as per Article 27 and also a Data Protection Officer as per Article 37 (if you need help with the assessments and/or recommendations for reputable representatives, please contact us)
+- And, if you haven't already, assess if you're required to appoint a EU Data Representative as per Article 27 and also a Data Protection Officer as per Article 37 (for the latter, consider getting help in this assessment as you don't want to appoint a DPO unless you have to - contact us for more information)

-- Determine if you should get outside help to support you on dealing with the ruling, customer support information, website updates and overall compliance - and no matter whom you get to help you, ensure that they're highly skilled in the GDPR and other relevant privacy and data protection laws
+- Determine if you should get outside help to support you on dealing with the ruling, customer support information, website updates and overall compliance - and no matter whom you get to help you, ensure that they're highly skilled in the GDPR (which, unless they have direct experience in working with the GDPR for a longer time, most US-based legal people aren't)

-If you would like hands-on help to manage the situation, please send us a request.
+If you would like hands-on help to manage the situation, get in touch.
 Although we don’t provide any legal advice, we can help you manage the situation and provide correct information to your customers.

 - Joint Press Statement from the European Commission and the US on a new Trans-Atlantic Data Privacy Framework, the EUC Fact sheet and the White House Fact sheet (25 March 2022)